 How does Coinbase tax reporting work?

-Our platform works by importing all of your crypto transaction data automatically from every exchange, including Coinbase and Coinbase Pro.
-It then calculates your capital gains and losses via multiple accounting methods, like FIFO, LIFO, and Minimization.
+Tax software for cryptocurrency imports your transaction history automatically from every exchange, including Coinbase and Coinbase Pro.
+It then calculates your capital gains and losses.
 Finally, you can export your tax forms and add them to your tax return.

 Why can’t Coinbase always create my tax forms?